NAME¶

 Overlay Volume Mounts

-flag tells Podman to mount the directory from the host as a
+The :O flag tells Podman to mount the directory from the host as a

-temporary storage using the overlay file system
+temporary storage using the overlay file system.
+The pod processes

 can modify content within the mountpoint which is stored in the